If else statement

 }

-In the above snippet, if condition evaluates to false, then the lines of code between else { and } will be executed.
+In the above snippet, if condition evaluates to false, then the block of code between else { and } will be executed.

 Let’s rewrite the program to find whether the number is odd or even using if else statement.